The Welsh Americans

 The Welsh Indians

-According to legend; There was a 12th century Welsh Prince, Madog ap Owain Gwynedd, who sailed from North Wales, there's a monument on the Lleyn peninsula commemorating the supposed site of his sailing, after crossing the Atlantic he landed in what is today Mobile, Alabama, Where there is also a monument. he returned and gathered more of his followers.
+According to legend; There was a 12th century Welsh Prince, Madog ap Owain Gwynedd, who sailed from North Wales.
+There is a monument on the Lleyn peninsula in Northwest Wales commemorating the supposed site of his sailing.
+After crossing the Atlantic he landed in what is today Mobile, Alabama, a monument. also stands at that location.
+It is claimed that he then returned and gathered more of his followers.
 They set sail and were never heard from again.
-The group is believed to have travelled up the Mississippi delta and eventually became the tribe known as the Mandans.
-A light skinned, bearded tribe discovered after the revolutionary war.
-They built stone walls and stone forts in a manner typical of Welsh construction.
+The group is believed to have traveled up the Mississippi delta and eventually became the tribe known as the Mandan tribe.
+They were a light skinned, bearded tribe discovered after the revolutionary war.
+The Mandans built stone walls and stone forts in a manner typical of Welsh construction.
 For fishing they used a flat bottom boat, hide stretched over a light frame in a way almost identical to the Welsh Cwrlan (Coracle).

-Their Creation Myths speak of the "Lone Man" The last Mandan Scattercorn Priest, in 1917 provided details of 33 generations. he said that the Lone man came from across the sea bringing with him "many colored cattle" and teaching planting and building skills.
+Their Creation Myths speak of the "Lone Man."
+The last Mandan Scattercorn Priest, alive at the turn of the 20th century, provided details of 33 generations of Mandans.
+He said that the Lone man came from across the sea bringing with him "many colored cattle" and teaching planting and building skills.

-During the reign of Queen Elizabeth I interest was revived in this tale and, citing her descent from the Welsh Princes of Gwynedd she used the legend to justify her claim that Britain had more right to the new world than did Spain.
+Queen Elizabeth I revived interest in this tale.
+Columbus had landed on the new world and claimed it for Spain.
+She cited her descent from the Welsh princes of Gwynedd and used the legend to justify her claim that Britain had more right to the new world than did Spain.
+This led to the colonization of North America and the state of Virginia, named for the virgin queen.

 The Mandans were almost completely wiped out by smallpox in 1836.
 The few remaining mandans live in North Dakota as part of the Sioux nation.